pratik187/Spatial_Classifier-DL/README.md

 ```
 bash run.sh
 ```
-The accuracy on the test sets will be displayed in the command prompt.
+The accuracy on the test sets will be displayed in the command prompt for both the ConvNet and the tests of hypotheses.